BACK

 session.close(EnumFilePersistenceCloseAction.SAVE);

-/* reload enum state */
+/* deprecated: reload enum state */

 it is possible to force storage in one file data record of all objects instances of a class.
 There is three ways to do that: